humayrahs/groupMGameProcessing/README.md

 # Freedom (Processing)

 ## To Do
+- for 27/01/2023 - use Rectangle collision detection& collision detection with moving objets etc... from https://happycoding.io/tutorials/processing/collision-detection
 - draw obstacle
 - keep character outside of obstacle
 - distinguish interactable obstacle types - give item or give description